 University of Texas at Austin

 Molecular phylogeny of the raphid diatoms: grades and clades among the “early-diverging” branches

 The relative dearth of sequence data available for raphid pennate diatoms, has significantly impacted our ability to make many inferences about their evolutionary history based on molecular phylogenetics.
 There is a lack of congruence between current molecular phylogenies and some of the established higher classification systems, and this lack of congruence persists even as additional data are added.
 This would suggest a required revision in the classification of raphid diatoms.
 This talk will focus on a group of early-diverging clades and grades in the raphid molecular phylogeny, including the Bacillariales, Achnanthes, Craspedostauros, Staurotropis and several amphoroid clades, outlining what we know, what we don’t and where we might look for answers in resolving the raphid molecular phylogeny going forward.

-The online IDS dashboard can be found here: https://isdr.gakkai.online/.
-Sign-up to obtain a username by clicking “sign-up here”.
+Sign-up to obtain a username at https://isdr.gakkai.online by clicking “sign-up here”.
 Once you enter a valid email address, you will receive an email with username and password confirmation.
 Complete your registration to IDS (fee payment) before the deadline (August 20) through the dashboard.
-BUT keep the deadlines in mind for the submission of abstracts, posters and prerecorded oral presentation in mind, too.
+BUT keep the deadlines in mind for the submission of abstracts, posters and pre-recorded oral presentations.

 June 16: 2nd circular, registration and abstract submission open

 July 20 August 1: Extended abstract submission deadline

 August 1 August 8 August 16: Extended submission of recorded oral presentations and posters

 August 20: Posting of symposium schedule, abstracts, recorded oral presentations, and posters